adamjmosebach/TenForward/README.md

 ### Goals

+- User should be able to log in to their own account
 - User should be able to create, read, update, and delete posts relating to Star Trek
 - User should have the ability to comment on posts
 - Every few posts, the user increases in Starfleet rank